Introduction to Linux Concepts

 - Organizational Structure: While it might not affect the performance of the distribution, one of the distinguishing factors between distributions is the organizational structure of the development team.
 Some distributions, like Debian, Gentoo, Arch, and Slackware are developed by independent communities of developers, while other distributions like OpenSUSE, Fedora, and Ubuntu are developed by communities sponsored by various corporations (e.g. Novell, RedHat, and Canonical for the examples above).
 Other distributions, such as CentOS, are derived by a community from commercially-produced distributions.

 - Common Tool Sets: Different distributions make use of different tools for common tasks like

-package management or system configuration.
+or system configuration.
 As we discussed above, Debian and Ubuntu use APT to manage

 .debpackages, CentOS and Fedora use yum to manage

 .rpmpackages, and OpenSUSE also uses